cihanozcelik/VulkanApp/README.md

 3.  **Hardware Vendors:** GPU vendors (NVIDIA, AMD, Intel, etc.) provide Vulkan drivers for their hardware on supported operating systems.
 4.  **Translation Layers (Optional):** For platforms that don't natively support Vulkan (like macOS/iOS), translation layers like MoltenVK (Vulkan on Metal) or DXVK (Vulkan on DirectX) can be used.

-This project initially uses MoltenVK for macOS development but aims to structure the core logic to facilitate easier porting by isolating platform-specific WSI code when necessary.
+This project currently uses MoltenVK and includes necessary portability extensions/flags for macOS development.
+Adapting for native Vulkan drivers on other platforms would require conditional compilation for certain instance extensions/flags.

 ## Current Status